zcfs/Meteor-cfs-handlebars/README.md

 ### cfsFileInput

-Creates an HTML file input element that uploads to the given CollectionFS as soon as the user selects a file (or files).
+Creates an HTML file input element that uploads to the given FS.Collection as soon as the user selects a file (or files).

-As the first positional argument, specify the CollectionFS instance to use.
+As the first positional argument, specify the FS.Collection instance to use.

 As a second (optional) positional argument, specify an object to be used as metadata.
 A helper on the template that returns an object is useful here.
 This is completely optional.